Guest Artist Sponsor

 Joseph Giunta and the Des Moines Symphony open our 80th Season, ‘Music in Motion,’ with Weber’s graceful, vivacious Invitation to the Dance.
 Two-time GRAMMY nominee Jennifer Frautschi makes her triumphant return to Des Moines for a richly textured performance of Bruch’s beloved First Violin Concerto.
 Rachmaninoff’s final work, the brilliantly scored Symphonic Dances, ends our Season Debut in a blaze of whirling, lavish melodies.

-Tickets: Single tickets are $15-$65 and will be available through Des Moines Performing Arts in late Summer 2017.
+Tickets: Single tickets are $15-$65.
 Please note single ticket prices are subject to a $5 increase on the day of the concert, excluding student rush tickets.

 Student tickets are $7.50-$32.50 and are available through the Civic Center Ticket Office.
 Student rush tickets, subject to availability, are $5 for junior high and high school students and $10 for all other students the day of the concert through the Civic Center Ticket Office.
 One ticket sold per valid Student ID.